Juh-unn/Simple-Pong-Game/README.md

 To get application running, create a new Java project called "Pong" Import all files from the repo
-All files should be in src under a default package
+All files should be in src under a default package.
-Run the application!
+Now all you need to do is run the application!

 This game is meant for 2 players!